-- a) A capital market institution must notify the Authority, in such form as the Authority may prescribe, that a person is intending to establish close links with the capital market institution at least 30 days in advance of the proposed effective date, or if such advance notice is not possible, immediately on the capital market institution becoming aware of any change in close links.
-The notice must include such information as the Authority requires to satisfy itself of the identity of the person with whom the capital market institution proposes to establish close links, its integrity, regulatory status, business record and financial soundness. - b) The Authority may impose any conditions or restrictions it considers appropriate to ensure that the capital market institution establishing close links with any person will not impair the effective supervision over the capital market institution or over its operations, or the capital market intuition's compliance with the Capital Market Law and the Implementing Regulations.
+a) A capital market institution must notify the Authority, in such form as the Authority may prescribe, that a person is intending to establish close links with the capital market institution at least 30 days in advance of the proposed effective date, or if such advance notice is not possible, immediately on the capital market institution becoming aware of any change in close links.
+The notice must include such information as the Authority requires to satisfy itself of the identity of the person with whom the capital market institution proposes to establish close links and that such close links will not impair the effective

+- supervision of the capital market institution, or its operations and compliance with Capital Market Law and the Implementing Regulations - b) The Authority may impose any conditions or restrictions it considers appropriate to ensure that the capital market institution establishing close links with any person will not impair the effective supervision over the capital market institution or over its operations, or the capital market intuition's compliance with the Capital Market Law and the Implementing Regulations.